murilo-bracero/raspstore/README.md

 ## DESCRIPTION

-A cloud-like storage app for raspberry pi clusters, with automatic installation, low-maintenance and low-config, with user management, private folders and files, encryption at rest, light and resilient.
+A cloud-like storage app for raspberry pi cluster, with automatic installation, low-maintenance and low-config, with user management, private folders and files, encryption at rest, light and resilient.

 ## Goals